sloppyjuicy/cogniassist-docs/docs/deployments.md

 sidebar_label: Deployments
 ---

-Once you have created and tested an AI bot locally, you can deploy it so that it allows the users to start a direct coversation with the AI bot.
-All the configured deployements in the **Settings**  module will be displayed in the **Deployments** screen.
+Once you have created and tested an AI bot locally, you can deploy it.
+So it allows the users to start a direct conversation with the AI bot.
+This section displays all the active deployments in the **Settings** module.

 Click **Deployments** ![](assets\CA_83.png), it directs you to the **Deployments** screen where you can launch, stop, re-launch the AI bot.